raetsch/Jupiter-Info-Collection/forging_and_FORGE.md

 #### Start forging

-If you now want to activate forging, click on the red Dot with "not Forging" or maybe it is grey with "unknown".
+If you now want to activate forging, click on the red Dot with "not Forging" or the grey one with "unknown".

 It opens a window: